 Robin Veder, The Living Line: Modern Art and the Economy of Energy.
-University of Pennsylvania Press, 2015.
+Interfaces: Studies in Visual Culture Series, Dartmouth College Press/University Press of New England, 2015.

-Kenneth Haltman, critical translation of The Evolution of Taste in American Collecting, by Rene Brimo.
-Pennsylvania State University Press, forthcoming.
+Kenneth Haltman, translator and editor, The Evolution of Taste in American Collecting, by Rene Brimo.
+Pennsylvania State University Press, 2016.

 Tom Folland, "Rauschenberg's Queer Modernism: The Early Combines and Decoration."
 Art Bulletin, December 2010.